KefanPing/Outfit_Recommendation_Project/README.md

 <h2 id="0">0.
 Group contribution</h2>

-Chengwei Hu brought the inspiration for the app, designed the GUI appearance, cleaned the data, led training of the models.
+Chengwei Hu brought the inspiration for the app, designed the GUI appearance, cleaned the data, led the training of the models.

 Kefan Ping wrote the data acquisition, led the recommendation system, wrote the data exploratory analysis.